-The Consortia plays a key role in the country’s governance and development process, through ongoing advocacy and engagement with governance structures while providing continuous civic education to citizens to enable meaningful engagement.
+The Consortia plays a key role in the country’s governance and development process, through ongoing advocacy and engagement with governance structures, while providing continuous civic education to citizens to enable meaningful engagement.
 Uraia’s Consortia is comprised of four partners.
+These are:

 The Ecumenical Civi Education Programme (ECEP)

 The Ecumenical Civic Education Programme (ECEP) is the mechanism for coordinating the civic education work of the two major church networks: the Kenya Conference of Catholic Bishops (KCCB) and the Protestant National Council of Churches of Kenya (NCCK)

 National Muslim Civic Education Consortium (NAMCEC) comprises three CSOs: Kenya Council of Imams and Ulamaa, North Eastern Muslim Initiative and the Kenya Muslim Youth Alliance.